markmnl/fmsg/SPECIFICATION.md

 ![fmsg address](pics/address.png)

-Domain part is the domain name RFC-1035 fmsg host is located.
-Recipient part identifies the recipient known to host located at domain.
+Domain part is the domain name RFC-1035 owning the address.
+Recipient part identifies the recipient known to hosts for the domain.
 A leading "@" character is prepended to distinguish from email addresses.
 The secondary "@" seperates recipient and domain name as per norm.

 Recipient part is a string of characters which must be: